daneroo/scrobbleCast/scrape/nodejs-es6/README.md

 ## TODO

+## Notes

-* Auth:
+* Auth/Login:
-  * use request, to fetch (hedaers might be enough to get csrf as Cookie)
-  * if not, use cheerio to fetch meta tag with csrf-token
+  * GET /users/sign_in, to get cookies (XSRF-TOKEN)
+  * POST form to /users/sign_in, with authenticity_token and credentials in form
+    Note: the POST returns a 302, which rejects the request-promise,
+    whereas a faled login returns the login page content again (200)
+    the 302 response also has a new XSRF-TOKEN cookie

 ## References